Healthy Baked Ziti

 Instructions

-- Preheat oven to 350.
+- Preheat oven to 350℉.
 Bring a large pot of water to a boil.
-Boil ziti until al dente- approximately 8 minutes.
-Check your pasta box and I would suggest to cook 3-4 minutes less than the time they recommend.
+Add ziti and cook to al dente- approximately 8 minutes. *I suggest cooking 3-4 minutes less than the time noted on the package.
 Remember, the pasta will continue to cook in the oven and soak up the sauce along the way!

 - While pasta is cooking, heat olive oil in a separate pan.
 Brown the turkey, garlic and pepper until completely cooked (approximately 10 minutes) + set aside.